 Glycation is the result of a chemical process called the Maillard reaction, which is also the cause of browning in cooking that makes food so tasty.
-The crust on your bread, the char on your burger - Maillard reaction.
+The crust on your bread, the char on your burger, your summer tan - Maillard reaction.
 Recent research from the Buck Institute shows why these foods are so hard to resist and also why they are so detrimental: certain AGEs in food activate a signaling pathway that promotes hunger and overeating, while simultaneously provoking neural tissue damage.
 As if all this bad-for-you goodness wasn't tempting enough.

 Our friends at SkinCeuticals have been working for some time on products to restore the ECM in skin.
 They have developed a cream based on proxylane, a sugar-protein hybrid molecule that helps repair the ECM.
 The flagship product in the category is cleverly called "anti-A.G.E."
-Other anti-glycation compounds include curcumin, resveratrol, and metformin.
+Other anti-glycation compounds include resveratrol, metformin, and the peptide TB-4 (page 18).